CX-Box/cxbox-doc/docs/widget/fields/field/percent/percent.md

         _not applicable_

 ## Required
 `Required` allows you to denote, that this field must have a value provided.
-By default, `Percent` is 0.
-But can use `nullable`.
-See more `Additional properties-nullable`
+By default, UI sets `Percent` value to 0 when user deletes it and `nullable` is not set or equals to false.
+See more [[Additional properties-nullable]](#nullable)

 ### How does it look?
 === "List widget"